Back to Top

 Welcome to the EQ8 Block Spotlight!
 Each month we highlight a block from the EQ8 Block Library with a few design ideas.
 Then we want you to show us what you can do with the block.
 We hope these posts will inspire you to try something new and expand your EQ skills! :-D

-This month’s block: Simple Design
+This month’s block: Feathered Star in Star

 Design ideas to spark your creativity